FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Multitouch/open-cv/README.md

 Here we are basically doing the same than with the [bare bones examples](https://github.com/FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Moultitouch/blob/master/bare-bones-cv) but using an external library for the computer vision operations (image filtering): the [OpenCV library for Processing](https://github.com/atduskgreg/opencv-processing) (by Greg Borenstein).

+##Computer Vision: introduction
+> _Computer Vision_ refers to a broad collection of techniques that allow computers to make intelligent assertions about what's going on in digital images and video.
+Thanks to recent advances in affordable vision technologies (such as Kinect, IR webcams, and Leap Motion), and armed with a slew of powerful but simple heuristics (tricks!) for extracting useful information from images -- a large number of artists and designers have begun to explore the new possibilities for interaction made possible by cameras.
+(Kyle McDonald)

+Golan Levin has compiled some thoughts on the history of computer vision in his essay [Computer Vision for Artists and Designers](http://www.flong.com/texts/essays/essay_cvad/) and as part of his course [Interactive Art and Computational Design](http://golancourses.net/2013/lectures/lecture-02-25/).

 ##Install

 Download the last release version from [here](https://github.com/atduskgreg/opencv-processing/releases) and copy it in the Processing libraries folder.